Euproctis paradoxa (Butler, 1886)

 Stella Crossley

 These Caterpillars are very colourful.
-They are green along the sides, with a broad purple stripe along the back interrupted by an orange bar on each segment, and a thin white line along the middle of the back The thorax has two pairs of black-edged white spots.
-The penultimate two abdominal segments each have a dark red gland.
+They are green along the sides, with a broad pale purple stripe along the back interrupted by an orange bar on each segment, and a thin white line along the middle of the back The thorax segments each have two pairs of black-edged pale spots.
+The penultimate two abdominal segments each have a dark red dorsal gland.
+The body has sparse lateral tufts of white hairs.
 The head has a pair of long dark hair tufts, and there is single similar tuft on the tail.
+The head is orange with a yellow collar.

 The caterpillars have been found feeding on